-The consolidated financial statements cover Iris Energy Pty Ltd as a Group consisting of Iris Energy Pty Ltd ('Company' or 'Parent Entity') and the entities it controlled at the end of, or during, the year (collectively the 'Group').
-The consolidated financial statements are presented in Australian dollars (A\$), which is Iris Energy Pty Ltd's functional and presentation currency.
+The consolidated financial statements cover Iris Energy Limited as a Group consisting of Iris Energy Limited ('Company' or 'Parent Entity') and the entities it controlled at the end of, or during, the year (collectively, the 'Group').

-Iris Energy Pty Ltd is a company limited by shares, incorporated and domiciled in Australia.
+Iris Energy Limited was previously known as Iris Energy Pty Ltd until 7 October 2021, when it converted to an Australian public unlisted company limited by shares.
+Iris Energy Limited is incorporated and domiciled in Australia.
 Its registered office and principal place of business are:

-Registered office Principal place of business
+Registered office

-c/o Pitcher Partners Level 21, 60 Margaret Street
+Principal place of business

-Level 13, 664 Collins Street Sydney NSW 2000
+c/o Pitcher Partners Level 13, 664 Collins Street Docklands VIC 3008 Australia Level 12, 44 Market Street Sydney NSW 2000 Australia